PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

   * This **SHOULD ONLY BE USED** if you are sure your data is reference at the missing positions instead of unreadable/uncallable at those positions.
 Running PharmCAT with positions as missing vs reference can lead to different results.

+-c <span class="altArg"><br />or --concurrent-mode</span>
+: Enable concurrent mode.
+This defaults to using one less than the number of CPU cores available.
+Note that this is only useful if processing many files/samples.
+With only a few files/samples, the overhead of using concurrent mode is more than the benefit it may provide.

+-cp `num proceseses` <span class="altArg"><br />or --max-concurrent-processes `num proceseses`</span>
+: The maximum number of processes to use if concurrent mode is enabled.

 **Output**
 1. 1 or more PharmCAT-ready VCF file(s), which will be named as `<base_filename>.<sample_ID>.preprocessed.vcf`, or `<sample_ID>.preprocessed.vcf` if `--base-filename` or `-bf` is not supplied, for example, `sample_1.preprocessed.vcf`, `sample_2.preprocessed.vcf`, etc.